 Provisions are made based on the simplified approach under PFRS 9.
 A loss allowance is recognized based on lifetime ECL.
-The allowance for impairment losses on receivables amounted to ₱48,024, ₱54,674 and ₱60,628 as at April 30, 2021, 2020 and 2019.
-The carrying amount of receivables, net of allowance for impairment losses, amounted to ₱6,089,389, ₱7,301,312 and ₱15,563,093 as at April 30, 2021, 2020 and 2019, respectively (see Note 6).
+The allowance for impairment losses on receivables amounted to P91,893, P48,024 and P54,674 as at April 30, 2022, 2021 and 2020, respectively.
+The carrying amount of receivables, net of allowance for impairment losses, amounted to P7,854,042, P6,245,637 and P7,301,312 as at April 30, 2022, 2021 and 2020, respectively (see Note 6).

-Estimating Net Realizable Value (NRV) of Inventories.
-The Company writes down inventories when net realizable value of inventories becomes lower than cost due to damage, physical deterioration, obsolescence, changes in price levels or other causes based on specific identification and as determined by management for inventories estimated to be unsaleable in the future.
+Estimating net realizable value (NRV) of inventories.
+The Group writes down inventories when net realizable value of inventories becomes lower than cost due to damage, physical deterioration, obsolescence, changes in price levels or other causes based on specific identification and as determined by management for inventories estimated to be unsaleable in the future.

 Estimates of net realizable value are based on the most reliable evidence available at the time the estimates of the amount which the inventories are expected to be realized are made.
 These estimates take into consideration fluctuations of price or cost directly relating to events occurring after reporting date to the extent that such events confirm conditions existing at reporting date.
-The Company reviews on a continuous basis the product movement, changes in consumer demands and introduction of new products to identify inventories which are to be written down to net realizable values.
+The Group reviews on a continuous basis the product movement, changes in consumer demands and introduction of new products to identify inventories which are to be written down to net realizable values.
 The write-down of inventories is reviewed periodically to reflect the accurate valuation in the financial records.

-The allowance for inventory losses amounted to ₱390,938, ₱352,516 and ₱395,296 as at April 30, 2021, 2020 and 2019, respectively.
-The carrying amount of inventories, net of allowance for inventory losses, amounted to ₱5,121,377, ₱4,645,327 and ₱5,953,401 as at April 30, 2021, 2020 and 2019, respectively (see Note 7).
+The allowance for inventory losses amounted to P250,906, P390,938 and P352,516 as at April 30, 2022, 2021 and 2020, respectively.
+The carrying amount of inventories, net of allowance for inventory losses, amounted to P5,170,899, P5,121,377 and P4,645,327 as at April 30, 2022, 2021 and 2020, respectively (see Note 7).

-Estimating Future Tonnage of Harvests.
+Estimating future tonnage of harvests.
 Bearer plants are stated at cost which comprises actual costs incurred in nurturing the crops reduced by the equivalent amortization of fruits harvested which considers the future volume of harvests.
 Estimated harvest is affected by natural phenomenon such as weather patterns and volume of rainfall.
 Field performance and market demand also affect the level of estimated harvests.
 The cost is developed by allocating growing costs for the estimated growth cycle of 2 to 3 years over the estimated harvests to be made during the life cycle of the plant crops.
-The Company reviews and monitors the estimated future volume of harvests regularly.
+The Group reviews and monitors the estimated future volume of harvests regularly.

-Estimating Fair Value of Unharvested Agricultural Produce.
-The fair values of the growing pineapple crops are based on the most reliable estimate of market prices, in both local and international markets at the point of harvest, as determined by the Company, multiplied by estimated tonnage of pineapple fruits based on crop age after planting.
+Estimating fair value of unharvested agricultural produce.
+The fair values of the growing pineapple crops are based on the most reliable estimate of market prices, in both local and international markets at the point of harvest, as determined by the Group, multiplied by estimated tonnage of pineapple fruits based on crop age after planting.
 Fair value is initially recognized when the pineapple fruit develops when the bearer plant has reached maturity to bear fruit.
-The fair value is approximated by the estimated gross margin at point of harvest less future fruiting costs to be incurred until harvest.
-Such future fruiting costs decreases as the growing crops near the point of harvest.
+The fair value is approximated by the estimated gross margin at point of harvest less future growing costs to be incurred until harvest.
+Such future growing costs decreases as the growing crops near the point of harvest.

-For the pineapple variety being sold as fresh fruits, the gross margin is based on the market price of pineapple fruits being sold by the Company.
+For the pineapple variety being sold as fresh fruits, the gross margin is based on the market price of pineapple fruits being sold by the Group.
 For the pineapple variety being processed as cased goods, the gross margin is based on the selling price of the final product sold in the market adjusted for margin related to production.